 Automotive service technicians work in an exciting and rapidly changing industry.
 Students in this program will receive training in the many service and diagnostic procedures necessary to maintain our nation on wheels.
 They train in modern laboratories equipped with current service and testing equipment.
 Opportunities for advancement may include factory and dealer representatives, management and self-employment.
-Read more about the program in this printable flyer.

 Find Career Information

 Learn what occupations may be of interest to someone who has completed this program.
 Find information about wages and employment outlook.

 |AMST 2001||Introduction to Transportation||1|

 |AMST 1002||Introduction to Automotive Electrical/Electronics||4|